-A project in V-Note links together your video and all related parts into one file.

-When a project is opened in V-Note, it opens: your video, any transcripts made previously, any labels and labeled instances on timelines made previously.
+A project in V-Note contains your video and all related parts into one file.
+When a project is opened in V-Note, it opens: your video, any transcripts made previously, any labels and labeled instances on timelines made previously, notes, drawings, interrater-reliability data, etc.